Collaboration Using Google

 Site administrators can turn on access to Google for their organisations in Admin >> Edit global settings >> Cloud Services.

 Collaborations are created in the task tool.
 This allows teachers to give the collaboration an educational context and allow optional assessment of the contribution if required.
 Tasks can only have one collaborative document.

-By default, collaborations are for the whole class, but you can use the ‘Assign to’ in order to only give access to certain groups or individuals.
+As default, collaborations are for the whole class, but you can use the ‘Assign to’ to decide to only give access to groups or individuals.

 When a teacher creates (or a student views) a collaborative task, they will be asked to give permission for itslearning to access their Google Drive (only if they have not already done so).
 They only need to do this once.

 You can remove or change the Google account associated with itslearning.
-This does not affect the resources on Google and will not change collaborations you already have.
+This does not affect the resources on Google and will not change collaborations you have already.